 Though there isn’t yet a cure for autoimmune rheumatic diseases, the earlier the treatment, the better and most effective it is.
 Medications include NSAIDs and oral, intramuscular, or intra-articular corticosteroids for controlling pain and inflammation.
 Ideally, NSAIDs and corticosteroids are used only for short-term management.

 Disease-modifying antirheumatic drugs (DMARDs) are the mainstay of treatment.
 The main aim of treatment is to control the disease and prevent joint and organ damage.

 After the disease is controlled, medication dosages may be cautiously reduced, however, patients will require frequent monitoring as the medicines need to be promptly increased in case the disease flares up.
-Consult the Medcare Rheumatology department to know the best treatment option for all types of rheumatic diseases.
+Consult the Medcare Rheumatology department to know the best treatment option for all types of autoimmune rheumatic diseases.

-A: Yes, recent research has found that people with stress related disorders are more likely to suffer from autoimmune diseases.
+A: Yes, recent research has found that people with stress related disorders are more likely to suffer from autoimmune rheumatic diseases.

 A: Unfortunately, no. Lupus can affect many different parts of the body, and symptoms differ from person to person.
 Some symptoms of lupus include: